groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/_index.md

 - **Can I generate previews for password‑protected files?** Yes – just provide the password when opening the document.
 - **Is the preview generation fast?** Yes, the library streams pages, so even large files are processed efficiently.

-## What is “how to generate previews” in the context of GroupDocs.Merger?
+## What is preview pdf pages java?
 Generating previews means converting each page of a source document into a raster image that can be displayed in browsers, mobile apps, or file explorers.
 This functionality is essential for providing users a visual cue before they decide to merge, edit, or download a file.

 ## Why generate previews with GroupDocs.Merger for Java?